Onelinerhub/onelinerhub/ffmpeg/how-to-extract-frames-from-video-to-images.md

-# How to extract frames from video to images
+# How to extract frames from video to high quality images

 ```bash
 ffmpeg -i in.mp4 -r 1/1 out-%03d.png